wso2-attic/ballerina-integrator/README.md

 # Parallel Service Orchestration

-Parallel service orchestration is the process of integrating two or more services together to automate a particular task or business process where the service orchestrator consumes the resources in services in a parallel manner.
+Parallel service orchestration is the process of integrating two or more services together to automate a particular task or business process where the service orchestrator consumes the resources available in services in a parallel manner.

 > This guide walks you through the process of implementing a parallel service orchestration using Ballerina language.